Feeding the Hungry – Thanksgiving Day Food Boxes and Turkey

 The home delivery of food to recipients is the front line of service to those in need in the community.
 The recipients are appreciative of the support the Vincentians can offer as the food delivered.

 Food delivery teams are available every day of the week.
 Volunteers, working in teams of two or more, receive food requests on their assigned days and arrange an appropriate delivery time with the recipient.
-Teams then gather non-perishable food from the SVdP pantry at the church, buy fresh meat, produce, as needed, from local stores for delivery.
+Teams then gather non-perishable food from the SVdP pantry at the parish, buy fresh meat, produce, as needed, from local stores for delivery.
 The Conference Treasurer reimburses food purchases.

 Rent and Utility Assistance – Keeping People in Place